 For LeaseWeb, or actually for me, it all started about a year ago when I was asked to get more involved with the @LeaseWeb Twitter account.
 My natural reaction was “sure, I’ll do it.” followed by “what’s a Twitter?”

-Not long after that, I was tweeting day and night, anything from updates on tickets, sharing market approaches, pricing trends, filling in vacancies, getting some (really good) ideas for new features in our self service center and my all-time favorites; tweets from satisfied customers.
+Not long after that, I was tweeting day and night, anything from updates on tickets, sharing market approaches, pricing trends, filling in vacancies, getting some (really good) ideas for new features in our Customer Portal and my all-time favorites; tweets from satisfied customers.

 Twitter is probably the best example for the progress of social media in our industry; the transparency forced open the door to a world of healthy conversations between service providers and customers of all shapes and colors.
 It’s a short journey from there to a direct increase in customer satisfaction and an indirect, yet visible, increase in revenue.

 And yet, a lot of providers feel it’s too risky to be vulnerable in an open platform where customers can share their problems and their occasional dissatisfaction while their potential customers are reading every word.
 I actually felt the same in the beginning, but after tweeting for a while I learned that our customers are not new to this.
 They already know that there is no such thing as perfect.
 Problems will always occur and support will always be needed.

 But now there’s a new factor to consider: On a scale of 1-5, how well was your incident handled?
 And that’s exactly where social media changed our mindset and forced us to grasp that it’s not about presenting a perfect image, it’s about being transparent with a high level of service, even when we failed to be flawless.

 I quickly understood there’s a lot of potential in this game.
 We provide the platform for internet, while our customers are the backbone of the World Wide Web.
 Therefore, there is no better place to mingle and do business than online.